harishbalaji-me/biomedical-ml-analysis/README.md

 ---

-## 🔧 Requirements
+## Requirements to Run Project

 - Python 3.9+
 - See `requirements.txt` for packages

 ---

-## 📜 License
+## License

-MIT — free to use, modify, and share.
+MIT - free to use, modify, and share.